BenoitDelec/FadalBazooka.github.io/index.md

 | Ireland | 0.26 | +0.23 | 99% |
 | Canada | 0.13 | - | - |

+Analysis of the table :

 <img src="assets/img/Q1_plot_all.png" class = "center">

+Analysis of the plot

 -----------------
 ## Which countries' opinions significantly contrast with others ?